tearflake/symbolverse/README.md

 (TAILA <ATOMIC>)          -> <RESULT>
 ```

 Given only these elements, in spite of being very minimalistic framework, *Symbolverse* is computationally complete, witnessing the Turing completeness.
-However, while it is possible to use *Symbolverse* for any abstract programming task, it is best suited for expression transformation and symbolic reasoning.
+However, while it is possible to use *Symbolverse* for any abstract programming task, it is best suited for data transformation and symbolic reasoning.

 ## example program code